 Lyle is one of the 34% of adults in the U.S. that has employment and purpose to his life.
 Lyle has been at Texana on and off for about 16 years.
-He has many problems in addition to his intellectual disability; he was born with numerous physical anomalies; scoliosis, club feet and diseased kidney and more.
-As teenager he was diagnosed with epilepsy, mild intellectual disabilities and autism.
+In addition to his intellectual disability; he was born with numerous physical anomalies; scoliosis, club feet and diseased kidney and more.
+As teenager, Lyle was diagnosed with epilepsy, mild intellectual disabilities and autism.
 A lot of his life has been focused around doctors’ appointments, dealing with health issues as well as handling his behaviors

 Lyle always wanted to work at HEB and filled many applications until finally he was successful in getting a part-time job.
 He is able to keep his job because of the help he receives from Texana’s Supported Employment Program.
 The program provides a job coach to work with him and help him stay on task.